 Appropriate Use of Computer Workstations

-Students and the general public should be aware of CCC's Responsible_Computer_Use_Policy0806.pdf
+Students and the general public should be aware of CCC's Responsible_Computer_Use_Policy ( pages 78-84)

 Students, faculty and public are expected to use computing resources for educational and library research purposes only.
 The following rules also apply when using Library computer workstations:

-- Library research has priority over other uses.
-During days of maximum computer usage, non-researchers will be referred to campus computer labs.
+- Students who are using the computers for scholarly purposes have priority to the computers.
+During days of maximum computer usage, non- scholarly computer uses will be referred to campus computer labs.

 - Moving, repairing, reconfiguring, modifying, or attaching external devices other than storage devices (e.g., flash drives) is not permitted.